wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 exit
 ```

+### Check the downloaded data

 Check the wis2downloader dashboard in Grafana to see the new subscription added.
 Wait a few minutes and you should see the first downloads starting.
 Go to he next exercise once you have confirmed that the downloads are starting.

-### Viewing the downloaded data

 The wis2downloader-service in the wis2box-stack downloads the data in the 'downloads' directory in the directory you defined as the WIS2BOX_HOST_DATADIR in your wis2box.env file.
 To view the contents of the downloads directory, you can use the following command: